Thursday, December 16, 2010

-In 1957, Feller's Number 19 became the first uniform number retired by the Indians.
+In 1957, Feller's Number 19 became the 1st uniform number retired by any Cleveland sports team.
 In 1994, a statue of him was dedicated outside the left field entrance to the Indians' new ballpark, Jacobs Field.
 In 1995, the Bob Feller Museum opened in Van Meter, designed by his son, architect Stephen Feller.

-In 1999, The Sporting News named him Number 36 on its list of the 100 Greatest Baseball Players.
+The Sporting News named him Number 36 on its list of the 100 Greatest Baseball Players.
 This ranked him 3rd among players who spent their best years with the Cleveland Indians, behind Tris Speaker and Nap Lajoie.
-It ranked him 12th among all pitchers; among those in the post-1920 Lively Ball Era, it ranked him 8th, behind Satchel Paige (whose brief big-league career included being Feller's teammate on the '48 World Champions), Warren Spahn, Lefty Grove, Sandy Koufax, Steve Carlton, Bob Gibson and Tom Seaver -- so only Paige, Gibson and Seaver outranked him among modern-era righthanders.
-It ranked him 5th among players of his generation, behind Ted Williams, Stan Musial, Joe DiMaggio and Warren Spahn -- meaning only Spahn outranked him among pitchers in his generation, and no righthanded pitcher of his generation did.
+It ranked him 12th among all pitchers; among those in the post-1920 Lively Ball Era, it ranked him 8th, behind Paige, Warren Spahn, Lefty Grove, Sandy Koufax, Steve Carlton, Bob Gibson and Tom Seaver -- so only Paige, Gibson and Seaver outranked him among modern-era righthanders.
+It ranked him 5th among all players of his generation, behind Williams, Stan Musial, DiMaggio and Spahn -- meaning only Spahn outranked him among pitchers in his generation, and no righthanded pitcher of his generation did.

 All this despite missing 4 years in service to his country.
 He always insisted that he wouldn't trade his 4 years in the Navy for 4 successful years in baseball.

 What if he had been exempt from the draft?
 Well, keep in mind, he enlisted before he could be drafted.
-But he was averaging 25 wins and 250 strikeouts in the 3 years before he went in, and won 26 and fanned 348 in his first full season back.
-Chances are, instead of 266 wins -- still the most in Indians' history -- he would have had somewhere around 363, matching Spahn's total for the most among 20th Century pitchers, and more than Roger Clemens and Greg Maddux, the only pitchers since Spahn to top 350 -- or even 330.
-And he almost certainly would have broken what was then the all-time strikeout record, the 3,508 by Walter Johnson.
+But he was averaging 25 wins and 250 strikeouts a season in the 3 years before he went in, and won 26 and fanned 348 in his 1st full season back.
+Chances are, instead of 266 wins -- still the most in Indians' history -- he would have had somewhere around 363, which is Spahn's total, the most among 20th Century pitchers, and more than Roger Clemens and Greg Maddux, the only pitchers since Spahn to top 350 -- or even 330.
+And he almost certainly would have broken what was then the all-time strikeout record, 3,508, by Walter Johnson.

 In 2008, Bob Feller appeared at the All-Star Game at the old Yankee Stadium, as one of 49 players already in the Hall of Fame on hand, the largest group of HOFers ever gathered together outside of the Hall's location of Cooperstown, New York.
 It may have been his last appearance in a big-league ballpark.
 A full house of 57,000, most of whom knew him only from his name, some stats, old film clips and the occasional television interview -- gave him a standing ovation.
 Not just because he was Bob Feller, HOF, but also because he was Bob Feller, CPO, USN.